jhui/jhui.github.io/_posts/2017-03-15-RNN-LSTM-GRU.markdown

 ### Recurrent Neural Network (RNN)

 If convolution networks are deep networks for images, recurrent networks are networks for the time sequence data, like speeh or natural language.
-For example, the more advanced LSTM and GRU networks are popular for the natural language processing (NLP).
-But to illustrate the core ideas, we will look into a simplier network called Recurrent neural netwok (RNN).
+For example, both LSTM and GRU networks based on the recurrent network are popular for the natural language processing (NLP).
+For both Google home and Amazon Alexa, recurrent networks are heavily applied.
+To illustrate the core ideas, we will look into the Recurrent neural netwok (RNN) before explaining LSTM & GRU.

-In a fully connected network, we model h as
+In deep learning, we model h In a fully connected network as (where $$ X_i $$ is the input)

 $$
 h = f(X_i)
 $$

-For time sequence data, besides the input, we maintain a hidden state representing the features in the previous time sequence.
-Hence, to make prediction at time step t, we takes both input $$ X_t $$ and the hidden state from the previous time step $$ h_{t-1}$$ to compute:
+For time sequence data, we also maintain a hidden state representing the features (information) in the previous time sequence.
+Hence, to make a word prediction at time step t in speech recognition, we takes both input $$ X_t $$ and the hidden state from the previous time step $$ h_{t-1}$$ to compute $$ h_t $$:

 $$
 h_t = f(x_t, h_{t-1})